SebastianoF/bruker2nifti/README.md

     `pip install -e .`

-+ To verify that it has been installed in your libraries:
++ To verify that it has been installed in your libraries, see the list of libraries installed:

     `pip list`

-+ To verify that it works:
++ To verify that that it works:

     `python`